rohitnawale/E-commerce-App-In-Node.js/README.md

       production server :  npm start

+    4.)
+For running unit tests, go to root directory of project and run

+          npm test

  You can access the api using tools like Postman or any other similar tool at localhost:3000/api/